Facebook Pixel Our Diverse Community | Western Kentucky University

 Abigail Student Quote

 At WKU, we offer many academic paths with one hundred one academic majors that lead to the baccalaureate degree.
 We understand the importance of affordability in starting the path.
 Our commitment to charting an affordable path consists of expanded scholarships and an advanced tuition incentive program.
-For the fall of 2020, 80.6% of all underrepresented minority students received financial assistance.
-Moving forward, to further support our students, WKU guarantees100% tuition coverage for any first-time, first-year freshman from Kentucky who receives Pell Grant assistance and has at least a 3.0 cumulative unweighted high school GPA.
-Starting Fall 2021, first-time freshmen students who are residents of any state that borders Kentucky can attend WKU for the in-state tuition rate through the WKU Border State Scholarship.
-In addition, underrepresented minority students with a minimum 2.5 unweighted GPA qualify for the Cornelius A. Martin Scholarship.
+To further support our students, WKU guarantees 100% tuition coverage for any first-time, first-year freshman from Kentucky who receives Pell Grant assistance and has at least a 3.0 cumulative unweighted high school GPA.
+Plus, first-time freshmen students who are residents of any state that borders Kentucky can attend WKU for the in-state tuition rate by means of a WKU Border State Scholarship.
+Students will receive a scholarship that ensures final tuition charges do not exceed the in-state tuition rate.
+This amount can vary.

 View the full list of scholarships for first-time freshmen, current students, and transfer students by vising the WKU Office of Student Financial Assistance.